9dots/devBots/sumo_lesson_1.md

 9. Any changes must be saved by pushing the ```Run Code``` button.

 #####If/else Conditionals
-Students will utilize if/else if conditionals in their code to program specific instructions.
+Students will use if/else if conditionals in their code to program specific instructions.

 Explore